-Performance Measure: C-6) Number of speeding-related fatalities (FARS) Performance Target details crash.
+Goal: To maintain speed related fatalities at the five-year average of 25.4 from 2014 - 2018 through December 31, 2021.
+In 2019, over 42% of Vermont crash fatalities have speed as a contributing factor.
+Further, in 2019 there were 47 fatalities and 20 (42%) deaths were attributed to speed.
 The promotion of speed management, the deployment of sub-awardees engaged in speed enforcement and public outreach/education relating to speed are reliable countermeasures to address this target.
 Each participating law enforcement agency is provided crash data relative to their territorial areas of responsibility.
 Agencies are required to conduct enforcement activities in those identified locations and during the timeframes supported by data.
 VSP traffic units are routinely assigned to specific locations which demonstrate emerging trends of speed related crashes.
 Speed enforcement is the most utilized gateway tactic for the enforcement of occupant protection as well as impaired driving incidents.
 The continuing development of the state's electronic crash and ticketing program will further enhance the state's ability to use pertinent data to improve strategic speed initiatives.
-When comparing the percentage of operators suspected of speeding/total fatal crashes since 2013 -2017 the range is from 26% to 49%.
-Therefore, a goal to maintain speed related fatalities for 2020 at 2019 levels is an ambitious goal as we are projecting a higher number of speed related fatalities for the upcoming year.
+When comparing the percentage of operators suspected of speeding/total fatal crashes since 2014 -2018 the range is from 26% to 49%.
+Therefore, a goal to maintain speed related fatalities for 2021 at 2020 levels is an ambitious goal as the trendline is projecting a higher number of speed related fatalities for the upcoming year.